 The Lamont-Doherty Core Repository occupies about 12,000 square feet on the first floor of the Core Laboratory and on the basement level of the Geoscience Building.
-The space includes a main office and core library of 418.5 sq ft., an exhibit room of 292 sq ft., a cutting/sampling room of 223 sq ft., a walk-in refrigerator of 1,910 sq ft. and a future walk-in of 2756 sq ft., and a dredge storage area of 1,750 sq ft.
+The space includes a main office and core library of 418.5 sq ft., an exhibit room of 292 sq ft., a cutting/sampling room of 223 sq ft., a walk-in refrigerator of 3,279 sq ft., and a dredge storage area of 1,750 sq ft.

 Typically cores entering the repository are prepared by cutting them into 1.5 m (approximately five feet) lengths and then splitting them longitudinally.
 Intervals are permanently marked with non-corrosive, non-reactive markers every 10 cm in both working and archive halves of the core.
 The split cores are photographed using an Olympus 600DL digital camera mounted on a rolling rack, and described.
 Lithologic properties of the sediment are logged by interval, including mass properties such as: texture and color; structure such as bedding, burrows; composition including carbonate content; paleontology and mineralogy; and nature of basal contact to next interval.
 Storage of the majority of the collection is dry, in 8-foot galvanized steel trays, the archive half sealed in plastic.
 Cores added to the repository after 1985 have been refrigerated, moist, in 5-foot D-tubes.
 Dredges, many of them described by the project's Principal Investigator, are stored in 1 x 1 x 2 foot wooden crates, and more recently, 8" x 14" x 24" fiber-glass reinforced plastic bins.